ronaldb/100-days-of-code/log.md

 **Today's Progress**: Finished the jQuery tutorial on FreeCodeCamp.

-**Thoughts** Fuuny to see the end animation of the hinge animation class.
+**Thoughts** Funny to see the end animation of the hinge animation class.
 Looking forward to the Basic FrontEnd Development Projects to apply some of my awesome CSS/HTML5/jQuery knowledge!

 **Link(s) to work**
 1. [freeCodeCamp Map](https://www.freecodecamp.com/map)